mobile app bar

 Los Angeles Lakers forward LeBron James (23) warms up with guard Bronny James (9) before the preseason game against the Golden State Warriors

-“I still think staying at SC for one more year or even if he would have transferred somewhere, somewhere where he can showcase his talent would have benefited him even more so.
+“I still think staying at SC for one more year or even if he would have transferred somewhere where he can showcase his talent would have benefited him even more so.
 But I understand the fact that when your dad is talking like that for the past couple of years and you get that opportunity.
 Okay, I understand that opportunity.”

-He had many options and could have even joined a different college to prove himself.
-But now, Bronny is going to have to improve his game amid possible G-League stints.
+He had many options.
+Bronny could have even joined a different college to prove himself.
+But now, he has to improve his game through possible G-League stints.

 Post Edited By:Karthik Raman